FoofooTheGuy/VidInjector9000/README.md

 A: Yes.

+**Q: Why does it keep throwing errors at my compatible files?**

+A: Make sure that there are no spaces (or any other weird characters) in your file paths.
+Apparently computers don't like those...

 **Q: Why did you even make this?**

 A: I made this so that the process of injecting with 3D banners is more streamlined.